UTSA vs. UTEP NCAA Football Odds, Plays and Insights | November 6, 2021

 UTEP Stats and Trends

-- UTEP has six wins against the spread in eight games this season.

-- The Miners have been underdogs by 11 points or more two times this season and covered the spread once.
+- This season, the Miners are winless ATS when entering a game as an underdog of 11.5 points or more.

-- UTEP's games this year have gone over the total in three out of seven opportunities (42.9%).
+- UTEP's games this season have gone over the point total in 42.9% of its opportunities (three times in seven games with a set point total).

-- UTEP is 6-1 against the spread and 6-2 overall when the team picks up over 332.4 yards.
+- When UTEP churns out more than 332.4 yards, the team is 6-1 against the spread and 6-2 overall.

-- This year the Miners have turned the ball over 17 times, while the Roadrunners have forced 17 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.